 Exploration work consisting mainly of drilling is required to reach feasibility.
-It is estimated that a total of 33 additional holes for 71,000 feet plus an additional 5 geotechnical holes for 12,000 feet making a total of 83,000 feet of drilling will be required.
+It is estimated that a total of 33 additional holes for 71,000 feet plus an additional 5 geotechnical holes for 12,000 feet on the deposit plus additional 74,800 feet allocated to condemnation drilling of waste dump, mill site and tailings pond areas, making a total of 157,8000 feet of drilling budgeted.
 This drilling is broken into the following categories.